Newton's second law of motion is an equation that shows how force and mass work together to produce acceleration. It states the following:

 I think you got the point!
 Some force was applied to the object.
 The force in an engine, a kick, and the force in your hand are all good examples of force that can make things move.

 Acceleration is the result of force.
-This simple sentence becomes
+This simple sentence becomes as an equation

 a = F